1VinceP/doc/digital-ocean.md

 * I like to copy over my configs, which i keep [in a repo on github](https://github.com/zacanger/z), so it's as easy as cloning that repo down.
 Then you just need to reload the shell, so `. ~/.bash_profile` or `. ~/.bashrc`.
 * You may want to add a non-root user.
 That's up to you and/or your team.
 That'd be `adduser username groupname`.
+  * If you do this, do some research first on managing user permissions on Linux!
+At the very least you'll want to add that user to sudoers, set things up so you can SSH in as that user, and probably do something like (as root, or with sudo)
+    `chown -R username /usr/local`.
 * `npm i -g n ; n latest ; npm i -g npm` to get the latest node and npm
 * Then install any other global node modules you might need.
 I recommend `npm i -g`ing these:
   * `forever` and `pm2` serve the same purpose: keeping your Node apps running.